falconmick/tdd-demo/slides.md

 I implement the fix with as little effort as possible but importantly made the failing test pass, then finally

 Refactor
-Now that my new feature has been proven to be covered through both a failing test that we made pass I can take a short second to re-arrange and tidy up any mess left over by the previous two steps.
+Now that my new feature has proven that the test will fail without it, but will succeed with it I can take a short second to re-arrange and tidy up any mess left over by the previous two steps.

 I took a small sample of our data and flawlessly executed this validation migration.
-I then took my backup of prod (still not quite believing the results), ran the tool and had a flawless migration.
+I then took my backup of prod (still not quite believing the results), ran the tool and had a perfect migration.
 No setting any breakpoints to debug a silly weird edge case, no last minute re-structuring after finding that the code just wasn't quite readable.

 It just worked.
 Perfectly.
 No effort.
 Only results.

-It was at that moment that I found out what perfection looked like, it had afternoon tea served in fine china... and a red-green rhythm you could set your watch to.
+It was at that moment that I found out what all coding could look like;
 Welcome to the London School of Test-Driven Development.

+TIMING FOR SECTION THREE: 4m 15s

 -->